rovertronic/Mario-Builder-64/README.md

 - There is a `gIsConsole` variable that is 1 when running on console and 0 when running on emulator.
 This way you can wrap your code in a console check.
 - Expanded audio heap allows for a larger concurrent note count and the importing of more m64 sequences and sound banks (By ArcticJaguar725) *
 - You can set a test level in config.h in order to boot straight into it, so you can quickly test the level you're working on. *
+- Colored ia4 text support.
+Format: `"@XXXXXXXX[YOUR TEXT]@--------"` (By ArcticJaguar725)
+  - Example Text: `"@FF0000FFRED @00FF00FFGREEN @0000FFFFBLUE @FFFFFF00INVISIBLE @--------NORMAL"`
+  - NOTE: It is not mandatory to reset the text color with `"@--------"`, but text will need to be recolored each time it scrolls in a dialog box, or the custom color will reset.

 **Other Bugfixes:**
 - Castle music fix (Fixes the castle music sometimes triggering after getting a dialog) *